Skip to main content

 Merge Tags

-Personalize your text messages with the same merge tags available in email:
+Personalize your text messages with dynamic content:

 TagWhat it inserts